-Translations and Excerpts FAQ
+Excerpts and Translations FAQ

 • According to the Fair Use doctrine, fairly short excerpts can be used without permission provided that they are properly cited.
 While there is no cut-and-dried word limit here, I have been told that excerpts of 50 words or less are generally considered safe.
 If the excerpt is longer, you might want to secure permission.